-Given that most cloud instances have gigabytes of memory that are simply unused, we can write to a bounded file that is memory mapped or even using tmpfs.
-When the bounded file reaches its maximum size, then the oldest entries are deleted, like a ring buffer.
+Given that most cloud instances have gigabytes of memory that are simply unused, we can write to a bounded memory mapped file mounted on tmpfs.
+When the file reaches its maximum size, then the oldest entries are deleted, like a ring buffer.
 Using a file that is backed by memory provides the same speed of ring buffers, but makes the logs externally available to outside processes and the operating system, so it's easier to query and export data.
 The memory bandwidth napkin math estimates 1 GB/s of memory bandwidth at a lower limit, with 5 GB/s as a reasonable estimate.

 Setting up a log file on